On the rigidity of k-step nilpotent graph Lie algebras: Introduction

 The fact that in general $k$-step graph Lie algebras are not $k$-rigid follows as a particular instance of a more general result that we prove.
 We show that a large class of $k$-step naturally graded nilpotent Lie algebras are not $k$-rigid by constructing explicitly non-trivial deformations of them.

-We'd like to mention that 2-step graph Lie algebras, and more generally, 2-step and 3-step graded Lie algebras have been considered within the framework of deformations and contractions in \cite{AAA} and \cite{GR} respectively.
+We would like to mention that 2-step graph Lie algebras, and more generally, 2-step and 3-step graded Lie algebras have been considered within the framework of deformations and contractions in \cite{AAA} and \cite{GR} respectively.

-All Lie algebras in this paper are finite dimensional over an algebraic closed field $\K$ of characteristic zero.
+All Lie algebras in this paper are finite dimensional over an algebraically closed field $\K$ of characteristic zero.